Buying Property in Australia

-Whether bidding for a home at an auction (a popular method of sale) or buying property from a private seller, the formal purchasing process usually involves mediation through the estate agent managing the property.
+Whether bidding for a home at an auction or buying a property from a private seller, the formal purchasing process usually involves mediation through the estate agent managing the property.

 The buyer, or their solicitor, will approach the agent with a price and they'll act as the go-between with the seller.
 They probably won't be starting out offering the asking price, and if they've done their homework they'll hopefully have a good idea of what the property has the potential to sell for.

 Once a price has been agreed upon, the legal sale documents will be drawn up.
 These documents will differ from state to state, but it's a good idea for expats to have their solicitor guide them through the process before signing.

 If an unconditional contract or exchange contracts are signed without having one's financing fully and formally approved it is very difficult to back out of the contract.

 If FIRB approval is required then the buyer needs to include this as a condition in the contract.
 Again, the solicitor will be the best person to ask about these details.
 If the buyer uses a specialist mortgage provider they'll often provide a solicitor experienced in these sorts of purchases as part of the agreement.